Robert-Lark/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+the main difference between .forEach & .map is that .forEach does not create an array and .map does.

 2. Explain the difference between a callback and a higher order function.

+A higher order function is a template for callback functions to be passed to at a later time.
+Callback functions are generally unique whereas higher-order functions are re-used when multiple callback functions are passed to one after another.

 3. What is closure?

+Closure relates to what functions remember.

 4. Describe the four rules of the 'this' keyword.

+1.GLOBAL CONTEXT: 			function sayName = name => {
+							console.log(this);
+							Return name;
+						}
+						sayName(“Rob”);

+/// when in global scope the value of this will be the window/console object: you will see code that describes the terminal.

+2. IMPLICIT BINDING: 	const myObj = {
+					Greeting: ‘Hello’,
+					sayHello: function(name) {
+						console.log(`${this.greeting} my name is ${name}`);
+						Consoel.log(this);
+					}
+				};
+				myObj.sayHello(‘Ryan’)

+/// prints ‘Hello my name is Ryan’
+/// prints {greeting: ‘Hello’, sayHello: f}

+Whenever a function/method is called by a preceding dot, the object left of the dot gets ‘this’.

+3. NEW BINDING:

+Whenever a constructor function is used ‘this’ refers to the specific instance of the object that is created and returned by the constructor function.

+4. EXPLICIT BINDING: Whenever JavaScripts call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+super replaces .call(this) it is needed to bring in the attributes of the parent constructor.

 ### Task 1 - Project Set up